idleberg/atom-service-fetch/README.md

 `application/octet-stream` | `response.arrayBuffer()`
 `text/*`                   | `response.text()`

-When omitted, `application/json` will be used as default.
+When the `Content-Type` is omitted, `application/json` will be used as default.

 Again, this is an experiment.
 I'm not sure where this is going, but I'm looking forward to your [feedback][Discussions]!